Chihuahuan Desert: Flora

 A pronghorn among yuccas in the Otero Mesa.

 The creosote bush (Larrea tridentata) is the dominant plant species on gravelly and occasional sandy soils in valley areas within the Chihuahuan Desert.
 The other species found with creosote bush depend on factors including the soil type, elevation, and degree of slope.
 Viscid acacia (Vachellia vernicosa), fourwing saltbush (Atriplex canescens), and tarbush (Flourensia cernua) are common in the desert scrub communities of northern portions, while broom dalea (Psorothamnus scoparius) occurs on sandy soils in western portions.
 Yucca and numerous Opuntia species are abundant on slopes and uplands in most areas, while Arizona rainbow cactus (Echinocereus polyacanthus) and Mexican fire-barrel cactus (Ferocactus pilosus) inhabit portions near the US–Mexico border.

 Trees are less common than in nearby mountainous regions or the Sonoran Desert, due to greater aridity and less favorable precipitation seasons, but there are several common species in arroyos, floodplains, and mountain edges or canyons.
-Trees are often smaller in stature than in wetter areas, but those most common in Chihuahuan Desert arroyos include desert willow or mimbre (Chilopsis linearis), honey mesquite (Prosopis torreyana), netleaf hackberry (Celtis reticulata), and whitethorn (Vachellia constricta).
-Riparian floodplains in the ecoregion include Rio Grande cottonwood (Populus deltoides ssp. wislizeni), western cottonwood (Populus fremontii), and velvet ash (Fraxinus velutina); tornillo or screwbean mesquite (Prosopis pubescens) is limited to a few major river drainages such as the Rio Grande, and mostly in the floodplains.
+Trees are often smaller in stature than in wetter areas, but those most common in Chihuahuan Desert arroyos include desert willow or mimbre (Chilopsis linearis), honey mesquite (Neltuma glandulosa), netleaf hackberry (Celtis reticulata), and whitethorn (Vachellia constricta).
+Riparian floodplains in the ecoregion include Rio Grande cottonwood (Populus deltoides ssp. wislizeni), western cottonwood (Populus fremontii), and velvet ash (Fraxinus velutina); tornillo or screwbean mesquite (Prosopis pubescens) is limited to a few major river drainages, such as the Rio Grande, and mostly in the floodplains.

 Herbaceous plants, such as bush muhly (Muhlenbergia porteri), blue grama (Bouteloua gracilis), gypsum grama (B. breviseta), and hairy grama (B. hirsuta), are dominant in desert grasslands and near the mountain edges including the Sierra Madre Occidental.
 Lechuguilla (Agave lechuguilla), honey mesquite (Prosopis glandulosa), Opuntia macrocentra and Echinocereus pectinatus are the dominant species in western Coahuila.
 Ocotillo (Fouquieria splendens), lechuguilla, and Yucca filifera are the most common species in the southeastern part of the desert.
-Candelilla (Euphorbia antisyphilitica), Mimosa zygophylla, Acacia glandulifera and lechuguilla are found in areas with well-draining, shallow soils.
+Candelilla (Euphorbia antisyphilitica), Mimosa zygophylla, Acacia glandulifera and Agave lechuguilla are found in areas with well-draining, shallow soils.
 The shrubs found near the Sierra Madre Oriental are exclusively lechuguilla, guapilla (Hechtia glomerata), Queen Victoria's agave (Agave victoriae-reginae), sotol (Dasylirion spp.), and barreta (Helietta parvifolia), while the well-developed herbaceous layer includes grasses, legumes, and cacti.

 Desert or arid grasslands comprise 20% of this desert and are often mosaics of shrubs and grasses.
 They include purple three-awn (Aristida purpurea), black grama (Bouteloua eriopoda), and sideoats grama (Bouteloua curtipendula).
 Early Spanish explorers reported encountering grasses that were "belly high to a horse"; most likely big alkali sacaton (Sporobolus wrightii) and tobosa (Pleuraphis mutica) along floodplain or bottomland areas.

 The United Nations Environment Programme reported in 2006 that nearly half of the bird, mammal, and butterfly species in the Chihuahuan Desert are expected to be replaced by other species by 2055 due to climate change.